 Section 14, T12N, R3W in Oklahoma County shown with a blue polygon boundary over satellite imagery

 One square mile of land, clearly outlined.
-When you enter section, township, and range into MinRight, it looks up the boundaries automatically and places them on an interactive map.
+When you enter section, township, and range into MinRight, it looks up the boundaries automatically using the BLM's PLSS boundary data and places them on an interactive map.

 Tracking It in MinRight